TeamSkorpz/1/_posts/2022-03-16-IPTV-Extream.markdown

 - The app is now installed, you can now launch it from the homescreen.
 - You will need a Mac Portal to use this app, Message Skorpz to get yours!

+Small Note: Find settings, Then go to General and find "Play on click" and enable it.

 #### Amazon Devices [STEPS BELOW!]

 - Search for **[>> Downloader <<](https://amzn.to/3oIIJhM)** via your Amazon appstore and install it.